therealbstern/apcupsd/branches/Branch-3_14/doc/manual/maintaining_ups.rst

 Battery Life
 ------------

 Most brand name UPS batteries should last 3-5 years.
-Some APC Back UPS models may have a shorter battery life expectancy.
-Refer to the user's manual of your APC Back-UPS to determine the exact battery life expectancy or contact APC support.
+Some APC Back-UPS models may have a shorter battery life expectancy.
+Refer to the user's manual of your APC Back-UPS to determine the exact battery life expectancy or contact APC Technical Support.

 Below are some APC guidelines for ensuring optimum battery life expectancy: